Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: Discussions

-The calculations in this paper by construction ignore any possible phases breaking translational symmetry.
-Natural candidates are spiral or striped anti-ferromagnetic phases, as have been heavily discussed for the square lattice.
-A weak coupling perspective suggests this may be unlikely.
+The variational ansatz in this paper ignores any possible incommensurate phases.
+Natural candidates are spiral or striped anti-ferromagnetic phases, as having been intensively discussed for the square lattice.
+A weak coupling perspective suggests that this may be unlikely.

-In the weak-coupling limit of Hubbard model on honeycomb lattice, the system is a semimetal with two Dirac cones.
+In the weak-coupling limit of the Hubbard model on honeycomb lattice, the system is a semimetal with two Dirac cones.
 With a non-zero Hubbard $U$, commensurate AF fluctuations at zero momentum manifest in the inter-band susceptibility, becoming stronger and stronger with increasing $U$.
 At sufficiently large U commensurate AF order develops (recent numerics find a narrow region of intermediate spin liquid phase\cite{honeycombSL}).
 At small but finite doping, the Dirac cones become pockets.
-In this case, the total intra-band spin susceptibility shows a constant behavior for small $q$($q<2k_f$)\cite{graphene} while the total inter-band spin susceptibility still peaks at zero momentum.
-Thus, we argue the commensurate AF fluctuations at zero momentum still dominate for sufficient small hole concentration.
+In this case, the total intra-band spin susceptibility shows a constant behavior for small $q$($q<2k_f$)\cite{graphene} while the total inter-band spin susceptibility still has a peak at zero momentum.
+Thus, we argue that the commensurate AF fluctuations at zero momentum still dominate for sufficiently small hole concentration.

+Our DMRG calculations also support this argument.
+Up to 54 sites, we do not find any evidence for incommensurate spin-spin correlation.
+As seen in Figs. \ref{fig:spinAA} and \ref{fig:spinAB}, we plot the spin structure factors for the same sublattice and for different sublattices:

+where $N$ is the total number of unit cells, which is $18$($6*3$) in our DMRG calculation.
+We find that both $S_{AA}$ and $S_{AB}$ have peaks at $\v k=(0,0)$, with a positive value and a negative value.
+Such a result implies a ferromagnetic long range order for the same sublattice but a anti-ferromagnetic long range order for different sublattices.
+Although the system size in our DMRG calculation may be not large enough, we believe the conclusion is still correct in the thermodynamic limit since other calculation, e.g., meanfield theory, also supports this result.
+On the other hand, as we know that superconductivity is incomparable with incommensurate magnetic orders, any magnetic order that coexists with superconductivity must be commensurate.

-Our DMRG and ED calculations also support this argument.
-Up to 54 sites, we do not find any evidence of incommensurate spin-spin correlation.
-Fig.\ref{fig:compare} shows the comparison of DMRG calculations and GTPS calculations for staggered magnetization $m$ on small systems.
-We find the GTPS results are comparable with extrapolations of $m$ for infinite size systems (the GTPS results for $m$ are somewhat larger close to half-filling due to insufficient tensor dimension $D$).
-This agreement also implies our variational wavefunction is very close to the true ground state.
+On the other hand, we find that the GTPS results are comparable with extrapolations of (commensurate)staggered magnetization $m$ for infinite size systems(the GTPS results for $m$ are somewhat larger when close to half-filling due to insufficient tensor dimension $D$).
+Fig. \ref{fig:compare} shows the comparison of DMRG calculations and GTPS calculations for staggered magnetization $m$ in small systems.